 Ever wonder what life is like working as a PR?
-Here is your chance you find out.
-This week Senior Account Executive Alice takes you through a typical day in PR
+Here is your chance to find out.
+This week Senior Account Executive Jo takes you through a typical day in PR.

 Best piece of advice…

 Be nice to everyone.
 Whether it’s the fresh-out-of-uni assistant you meet on a media visit, the intern at your offices or the person answering the phone on a newsdesk.
 PR is a people industry and you never know where someone is heading or when your paths will cross again, it’ll serve you well to make friends everywhere you go.